rsvp/chess/README.md

 * Make your decision, then live or die with it.
 * Making excuses for losing will never help you to win.
 * Many men, many styles: what is chess style but the intangible expression of the will to win.
+* Many won games have been lost due to overconfidence.
 * Mastery essentially consists of analyzing chess positions accurately.
 * Methodical thinking is more useful in chess than inspiration.
 * Minimize distractions.